-- Unlock model: it changes the state of the workflow in order to move control to next user. - Save: it persists modification in the database. - Save as new version: it persists modification in the database in a new version. - · Undo: it undoes last modification. - Delete versions: it opens a wizard user can use to delete versions. - Output wizard: it allows user to export the edit cube in two different formats, table and csv in the specific.
+- Save as new version: it persists modification in the database in a new version. - Undo: it undoes last modification. - Delete versions: it opens a wizard user can use to delete versions. - Output wizard: it allows user to export the edit cube in two different formats, table and csv in the specific.

-5.15.2 Meta-language description
+5.16.2 Meta-language description